Magius “Black Metal”

 Carmen Mola “La novia gitana”

-Excellent crime novel about a gruesome double murder case that are seven years apart.
-No wonder that the authors (it’s a trio) have been so successful, a page-turner.
+An excellent crime novel about a gruesome double murder case that occurs seven years apart.
+No wonder the authors (it’s a trio) have been so successful; it’s a real page-turner.

 Verdict: worth reading

-Little surprise that this is the best-selling book on Spanish history.
-The book is anything but brief, I was looking at a tome of 700 densely-printed pages, but well-written, well-researched, and well-structured.
-It’s not only linear history, it’s not only chaps and maps, it tries to explain the trajectory of Spanish history.
-This is why I find the later chapters more interesting, so it’s a bit of a let-down that this book ends in 2017 (as stated on the cover) with the Catalan independence movement on the rise and having eclipsed the Basque independence movement.
+It’s little surprise that this is the best-selling book on Spanish history.
+The book is anything but brief; I was looking at a tome of 700 densely printed pages, but it is well-written, well-researched, and well-structured.
+It’s not only linear history, it’s not only chapters and maps—it tries to explain the trajectory of Spanish history.
+This is why I find the later chapters more interesting.
+It’s a bit of a letdown that this book ends in 2017 (as stated on the cover) with the Catalan independence movement on the rise, having eclipsed the Basque independence movement.
 I will get the next edition to understand the last couple of years.

 Leonardo Padura “Personas decentes”

-A Mario Conde crime novel set in 2016 that intertwines a murder of a government official, Obama and the Rolling Stones in Cuba, and a historic murder case.
-The elderly Conde, an ex police-man, has gotten wise and reflexive and helps the police that is apparently stretched thin.
-The Cuban society as a backdrop for this story with its limitations and deprivations comes to life and I wish I knew a bit more about Cuban history.
-A good, albeit long book.
+A Mario Conde crime novel set in 2016 that intertwines the murder of a government official, Obama and the Rolling Stones in Cuba, and a historic murder case.
+The elderly Conde, an ex-policeman, has become wise and reflective and helps the police, who are apparently stretched thin.
+Cuban society, with its limitations and deprivations, comes to life as the backdrop for this story, and I wish I knew a bit more about Cuban history.
+A good, albeit long, book.

 Verdict: worth reading